 Both transmitter and receiver provide a power down feature.
 When asserted current draw through the supply pins is minimized and the PLLs are shut down.
 The transmitter outputs are in TRI-STATE when in power down mode.
 The receiver outputs are forced to a active LOW state when in the power down mode.
-(See Table 3 and Table 4).
-The \overline{PD} pin should be driven HIGH to enable the device once V{CC} is stable.
+(See the and Tables).
+The PD pin should be driven HIGH to enable the device once $V{CC}$ is stable.